Last updated on: March 31st, 2023

 States With Legal Online And Mobile Sports Betting

-There are 20 states (plus DC) with regulated sportsbooks actively operating within their district.
-Another seven have yet to launch.
-Mobile betting is the primary way to bet evident from New Jersey sportsbooks bringing in over 90% of bets from phones and computers.
+There are 31 US states with legal sports betting apps too.
+This includes DC, who just switched providers to FanDuel.
+Mobile betting is the primary way with US sportsbooks bringing in over 90% of bets from phones and computers.
 There are even markets like Tennessee and Wyoming that feature only online sportsbooks.
-The next focus is in states like Mississippi with statewide sports betting.
-Currently, sportsbooks can only accept online action on apps when on casino grounds.
+The next focus for online sportsbooks is in states like Mississippi, who only allow mobile betting while at the casino, or in states without any apps at all.

 US States With Sports Betting Restrictions